-The brightness slider allows for additional dimming beyond the lowest device setting.
+The brightness slider allows for additional dimming beyond your device's lowest setting.
 At the highest setting, brightness matches the device setting.

 6.1.1 Invert Chart Colors

 The Invert Chart Colors inverts black and white colors on charts for improved low-light viewing (does not affect Street or Aerial maps).
 This setting does not affect the Aeronautical map and Jeppesen en route charts.